Graph-Databases-2025-26/GALILEO/README.md

 ---

-### **LLM orchestrator**
+### **LLM Models Used**

+Our system interacts with two different LLM providers: Google Gemini and IBM Watsonx.ai., let's see the details:
-Our system leverages LangChain to manage interactions with Google Gemini AI models through the **`langchain-google-genai`** package.
+* **Google Gemini AI:** The system leverages LangChain to manage interactions with Google Gemini AI models through the **`langchain-google-genai`** package.
-The reason why we choose LangChain is the modularity of this framework for handling prompts and conversational pipelines, while the Gemini integration enables access to Google’s advanced language understanding and generation capabilities.
+The reason why we choose LangChain is the modularity of this framework for handling prompts and conversational pipelines with LLMs.
+* **IBM Watsonx.ai:** The system also integrates with IBM Watsonx.ai models using the **`ibm_watsonx_ai.foundation_models.ModelInference`** orchestrator package that manages authentication, model selection, prompt submission, and response handling for foundation models in IBM watsonx.ai environments.
+Regarding watsonx we use the model  **openai/gpt-oss-120b**, but we have a large set of choices for that.
-In summary this setup is flexible and scalable in order to establish a communication between our system and LLM.
+In summary, this setup is flexible and scalable in order to establish a communication between our system and LLMs.

 ---